-Many of the houseplants on this list happen to be toxic to cats and dogs.
-If you have pets in your house ensure you research how suitable a specific plant is before you get your heart set on bringing it into the home.
+Please note, many of the house plants on this list happen to be toxic to certain animals, mainly cats and dogs.
+If you have pets in your house ensure that you do your research on how suitable a specific plant is before you get your heart set on bringing it into your home.

 This great house plant variety can grow from one to eight feet tall and when paired with a beautiful pot can have a real presence in a room.
 It is suggested to purchase as a small plant as it will adapt to indoor living conditions as it grows.
 This plant is resilient and can grow in low light conditions.
 Make sure not to over water this plant as this will lead to the leaves falling off.